-How to Pick The Perfect Off Grid Windows And Doors
+Here’s How to Pick The Perfect Windows And Doors For Your Off grid Home

 When it comes to picking window and doors for your off grid home there are several important factors to consider.

-But there’s one that to us, outweighs the rest and should be your number one consideration.
+But there’s one in particular that outweighs the rest and should be your number one consideration.

 Design, cost, warranty, appearance, security, solar heat gain coefficient… sound insulation?